 - Addresses in Brooklyn and Queens run differently.

 Fifth Avenue splits Manhattan into the east and west side.
+Therefore, nearly all streets in Manhattan have a western and eastern part for address location.
+Due to this, you will also find an address with “200 East 45th Street”.
 Numbers grow from Fifth Avenue both towards east and west.
-On the east side addresses say east or E and on the Westside addresses read west or W. Therefore 17 East 35th Street is a completely different location than 17 West 35th Street.
+On the east side, addresses say east or E and on the west side, addresses read west or W.

-To make life easier, usually the closest cross street or street corner is used in the address.
+As Manhattan is huge and you won’t immediately know with an address where it is actually located there is some helpful addition to an address.
+To make life easier, usually, the closest cross street or street corner is used in the address.
 For example 45 Essex Street (between Grand Street and Hester Street).
-Always tell the taxi driver your address using the cross street or street corner, for example “42nd Street and 9th Avenue”.
+Always tell the taxi driver your address using the cross street or street corner, for example, “42nd Street and 9th Avenue”.

 How do you call the streets in New York?

 What is the name of the most famous street in New York?

 What is the center of New York?

 How many streets are there in New York?